-Homemade Maple Pancake Syrup has a delicious homemade from scratch taste.
-It’s easy to make with simple and affordable ingredients.
+Homemade Maple Pancake Syrup is easy to make from scratch with simple and affordable ingredients.

-This recipe does not have corn syrup which is good news for individuals who cannot tolerate it for whatever reasons.
+This recipe does not have corn syrup which is good news for individuals who cannot tolerate it for whatever reason.

 According to ParkersMaple.com, real maple syrup is a straight-from-nature product made with a super simple process.
 The sap is taken from a tapped maple tree and then boiled into a concentrated syrup.
 That simple!

 Maple extract provides excellent flavoring in this recipe.
 Imitation maple flavoring will also work.
 It’s simply a matter of personal preference.

 Maple extract is a natural ingredient taken from maple syrup.

 Imitation maple flavor is manufactured by mixing natural and chemical ingredients to obtain maple flavor without getting it from a maple tree.